jseto/web-wish-to-go/src/pages/how-to-use-data/how-to-use.md

 An activity can be something the traveller can do in destination.
 This includes monuments, spots, tours, courses or any other experience that can be done in a city or from a city.

 An activity can be a city name if you recommend not to overnight there because it is better to visit in a day tour from another city.
-For example, there are many tours visiting the city of Amphawa (2 hours drive from Bangkok) and most of times the traveller will not overnight there but going back to Bangkok.
+For example, there are many tours visiting the city of _Amphawa_ (2 hours drive from Bangkok) and most of times the traveller will not overnight there but going back to Bangkok.
 You can use one **WishWidget** for the city, giving the opportunity to book accommodation from the **Trip Planner** and other **WishWidget** as an activity, allowing the traveller to book a tour.

-Inserting this code
+Inserting this code:

 ```html
 <p>